tarek-elakermi/java-fundamentals-to-microservices/README.md

 ### **Month 2 — Next Phase — Spring Boot & REST APIs (Step 2)**

-Starting **Step 2** of the roadmap, the focus shifts from core Java fundamentals to **Spring Boot and backend application development**.
+Starting **Step 2** of the roadmap, the focus shifts from core Java fundamentals to **Spring / Spring Boot and backend application development**.

+==> Due to Work situation and time complexity this phase could take longer than 1 month

 ###  Objectives
-- Understand Spring Boot fundamentals and autoconfiguration
+- Understand Spring/Spring Boot fundamentals and auto-configuration
 - Build RESTful APIs
 - Apply validation and DTO patterns
 - Use Spring Data JPA for persistence